Indigenous Peoples and the Environment

 |Course code ABOR2243||Units 10||Level 2000||Faculty of Education and ArtsWollotuka School of Aboriginal Studies|

-1. An understanding of Aboriginal Philosophy to the Environment.
+1. An understanding of Aboriginal philosophies to the environment.

 2. A analytical knowledge of the diversity of experiences of Aboriginal peoples with environmental change and adaptation to change in general.

-3. How Aboriginal People successfully adapted to great changes in the environment including Global Warming and Ice Ages.
+3. Perspectives on Aboriginal peoples' adaptation to changes in the environment including global warming and Ice Ages.

-4. An explore the fundamental impacts of colonisation on the environment as a measurement of Aboriginal loss.
+4. An understanding of the fundamental impacts of colonisation on the environment.

 5. A range of academic skills in relation writing, oral presentation, critical thinking, research and analysis.

 * Aboriginal lore and the environment

 * Mega flora and fauna, Ice Ages and volcanoes

 * Debates surrounding global warming and the rising seas